Optical Strain Sensor Fundamentals

 4. Installation of Optical Strain Sensors: All There is to Know

-Some environments are not suitable for the bonding of strain gauges owing to very low temperatures or excessive dust formation, e.g., at construction sites.
-Weldable strain gauges are the best choice for being used in these kinds of environments.
-Watch our video on the right on how to weld your strain gauge correctly.
+Some environments are not suitable for bonding strain gauges, e.g. because of very low temperatures or excessive dust formation, e.g. on construction sites.
+Weldable strain gauges are the best choice for being used in this type of environments.

 5. Applications of Optical Strain Sensors: Looking Beyond